ianrgraham/md-lv/README.md

 # md-lv
 Overdamped Langevin dynamics with periodic boundary conditions in Rust.
-This code is meant to be run on very small systems (N < 100) do to the lack of internal neighbor data.
+This code is meant to be run on very small systems (N < 100) due to the lack of internal neighbor data.

 ![Ovito output](movies/liquid1.gif)